Graveyard of Empires - Chapter 2

 "Almost none," Jack replied.
 "But the warp routes are fickle and many ships are lost each year.
 Too many stars in close proximity, so every few years the gravity changes and routes need to be adjusted.
 Most people just don't risk it."

-Wade nodded.
-It was what he’d been expecting.
-His government had never bothered to expand into Sector Six, marking it simply ‘uncharted territory’ on regional maps.
-It wasn’t worth the risk.
+Argus nodded.
+It was what he was expecting.
+His government had never bothered to expand into Sector Six, marking it simply 'uncharted territory' on regional maps.
+It wasn't worth the risk.
 Terminus was a small planet at the farthest edge of Sector Four, butting up against Sector Six.

 He doubted they would notice, though.
 Tellus was a backwater planet, rundown and old.
 They probably wouldn't even have radars capable of detecting ships this small.